SiddharthManjul/SiddharthManjul/README.md

 - AI also fascinates me especially in Robotics & Automation Department.
 I like it how it simplifies complex problems related to Industries.
 Would love to colaborate on projects including multiple techs such as AI, Robotics and Blockchain Application Development.

+- I completed my Bachelor's in Technology with specialization in Mechanical Engineering in 2023 with grade 6.7 GPA.

 - Q1 2024 Targets:
    - iOS Development
    - Writing Smart Contracts fluently & integrating them with Frontend